Policy and Procedure Name:

 b.
 For an award in

-a claim with a date of injury on or after November 3, 1989, claims services
+a claim with a DOI on or after November 3, 1989, Claims Services staff must enter

 i.
 For